VOLUNTEER IN COSTA RICA

 Where Does GVI Work in Costa Rica?

+Volunteer in Costa Rica in one of these two focus areas: community development or wildlife conservation.
+Get involved in our community projects in Quepos where we offer volunteers a chance to teach disadvantaged children, learn a new language, relax and enjoy the casual way of life, all while making a difference in the world.
+It is close to the stunning and diverse Manuel Antonio National Park and is surrounded by palm plantations and rainforest.
 In Jalova in the stunning Tortuguero National Park, surrounded on three sides by protected rainforest and on the other by the Caribbean Sea and a beach that is home to one of the largest nesting colonies of Green Turtles in the world, is where you will find our conservation base.
 Our work here is focused around the long-term management and conservation of this stunning rainforest.

 Meet the team - Senior Field Management